deniscoady/flume.ws/README.md

 ## Overview
 Apache Flume is a simple and effective framework for ingesting small messages in realtime which makes a perfect receiver for websocket messages.
-Unfortunately I couldn't find a library that does everything I wanted so I built this one myself.
+Unfortunately at the time I couldn't find a library that does everything I wanted so I built this one myself.
 Hopefully it will help others in their pursuit to build cool things with less effort.